colorchestra/rrr/README.md

 # rrr
 ## the stupidest feed reader

-watch out: currently only supports rss 2.0. if you're not sure which versions your feeds are, set `versionsOnly` to `True`.
+watch out: currently only supports rss 1.0, 2.0 and atom 1.0. if you're not sure which versions your feeds are, set `versionsOnly` to `True`.

 ### usage
 - put your feeds in the feeds file